 - It witnesses the rise of a “Saviour,” tasked with all the power and the responsibility of addressing everyone’s concerns;

-- The “Saviour” ends up not only “solving the problem” but annihilating it by focusing on the elimination of its causes and consequences, with unforeseen side effects.
-In so doing, the Saviour destroys and goes from being the “hero” to being the “victim.”
+- The “Saviour” ends up not only “solving the problem” but annihilating it.
+His focus on the elimination of its causes and consequences has unforeseen side effects.
+The Saviour becomes he who destroys and goes from being the “hero” to being the “victim.”

 Could trying to help make us blind to the potential of those we are trying to help?

 There is wisdom in these words.
 Because if our focus is on “saving the day” or “helping another” —whether that practically means focusing solely on saving our job or on getting this project completed, this e-mail answered, or that event organized— we might quickly lose focus of the potential of the people around us, whose support we so might need.

 When we are stuck in the belief that the whole world rests on our shoulders, we fail to see them both: the world and our shoulders.
 On the one hand, we are blind to the world’s potential to deal without us.
 On the other, we are unable to focus on our own boundaries.
 We fail to consider whether our shoulders can really handle it all and dismiss our need for a break.

 A lack of boundaries also comes hand in hand with an issue of role reversal.